How to Retire Old Glory: Respect the Flag and the Environment

 If you live near a Goodwill, bring the fabric scraps of your former flag for their textile recycling program.
 If recycling is not available, then disposal in the trash is acceptable since the scraps are no longer considered a flag.

 Additional Local Flag Collections

 If you live in or near DuPage County there are a few more options for disposing of your worn flag.
 In the fall and spring, many towns host Recycling Extravaganzas.
 Often scouts or a veteran’s organization attend to collect flags for retirement.
 Be sure to check each event’s collection list before packing up.
-At SCARCE, we also collect flags and bring them to Recycling Extravaganzas (we typically attend collecting items for our book rescue).
-Feel free to use us as a collection point.
+You can also check with local boy scout troops.

 Make It Last

 Before you jump up out of your seat to retire your flag, consider how you can make it last longer.
 Annin Flagmakers, the oldest manufacturer of flags in the U.S., reminds us that often our flags just need cleaning and repair.
 Not only does it show respect for the flag but also for the resources used to make your flag.
 One should only consider retirement when a flag becomes damaged beyond repair.

 Here are some quick tips to increase the longevity of your flag:

 Buy high quality.
 Higher quality materials and craftsmanship add up for a longer lasting flag.
 Buy American-made to further show your patriotism and reduce the environmental footprint of your flag.